-How do modern technology and new media play a role in your program?
+How do modern technology and social media play a role in your program?

 They play a huge part in terms of dissemination of gig/rehearsal information, arranging charts, music examples, keeping schedules aligned, etc. Our R&B group, the Quincy Ave.
-Rhythm Band, has Facebook and Twitterpages that our student manager updates.
+Rhythm Band, has Facebook and Twitter pages that our student manager updates.
 I have playlists on Grooveshark for the bands, and record the students either in our studio or with a handheld recorder.
-Parents and students alike have access to our Google gig calendar and DropBox for access to charts/auditions materials, etc. I’m also finding new ways to use my iPad—for storing all my charts, recording the band for instant feedback, piano apps for music theory, as a remote control for our recording and live consoles, etc. I’m also working on setting up a large-screen TV in our room so I can stream content Wi-Fi from my iPad or laptop.
+Parents and students alike have access to our Google gig calendar and DropBox for access to charts/auditions materials, etc. I’m also finding new ways to use my iPad—for storing all my charts, recording the band for instant feedback, piano apps for music theory, as a remote control for our recording and live consoles, etc. I also have a projector wired to Apple TV so I can stream content wirelessly from my iPad or laptop.
 It’s great to talk about a performance, or to listen to a recording of it, but if I can engage more of their senses, all the better!
 I don’t see it as pandering to their sound-bite world, just acknowledging that today’s kids learn differently.
 And since I write most of the charts for the bands, I spend way too much time on Finale!